Wkasel/learn-node-starter-kit/Readme.md

   - quick note, I recommend working in some directory inside your `~/` directory.
   - in terminal, run `node -v`, this is your node version.
 Also, ensure NPM installed correctly via `npm -v`.
   - a few notes sometimes you might get issues depending what features of Node.js packages are using, so it's also recommended you install xcode dev tools via `xcode-select --install`, then `sudo xcode-select --switch /Library/Developer/CommandLineTools` [full article](https://github.com/nodejs/node-gyp/issues/569)
-3. Git Clone this repo, type `npm install` (note: `npm` is your node package manager, it's your go-to tool to install anything, everything, run tasks, and various scripts)
+3. Git Clone this repo, `cd` to the directory name via `cd learn-node-starter-kit` type `npm install` (note: `npm` is your node package manager, it's your go-to tool to install anything, everything, run tasks, and various scripts)

 > _Checkpoint_: you now have Node setup, and a repository cloned

 ## Learning Your way around
   - Most node apps are setup with an entry file, sometimes named index.js, or other times called app.js, other times it's called server.js.
 It kind of depends on the layout.
   - `package.json` is how we maintain your dependencies, describe a package, and how we define scripts to run via the `npm run (name of command)` command.

+## Getting Started
+ - Ok, so you've cloned this repo, you've got node installed, let's write some code.